puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 After you generate a module, validate and test the module _before_ you add classes or write new code in it.
 This allows you to verify that the module files and directories were correctly created.

-After you create the module, create classes by running the `pdk new class` command.
-It creates a class manifest, with the naming convention `<CLASS_NAME>.pp`.
-For the module's main class, which has the same name as the module, the class manifest is named `init.pp`.
+When you have validated the module, create classes by running the `pdk new class` command.
 The new class command also creates a test template file for the class.
 You can then write tests in this template to validate your class's behavior.

 Related topics: